 For some dogs, anti-anxiety gear and even medication can be very helpful.
 Talk to your vet about this option.
 Some that we recommend include:

-- ThunderShirt: Uses gentle, constant pressure to calm dogs.
+- ThunderShirt or other pressure wraps: Use gentle, constant pressure to calm dogs.

 - Long-lasting Chews: Give your dog something to focus on.
 Naturally-shed antler chews or a KONG with frozen peanut butter work wonders.